Fancy Baggage: Plot

 Iverson misses the check and, realizing what Naomi must have done, starts in pursuit of her.
 Ernest and Naomi have been immediately attracted to each other, but Ernest is hurt by her apparent friendship with Dickie, especially after he discovers her opening with a chisel the drawer where his father placed the confession in a small leather case.
 Naomi hides the case in her stocking and defiantly dares Ernest to take it.

-A gang of rum runners, led by Tony (uncredited), is discovered by a government cutter but escapes in the dark and ties up alongside the moving yacht.
+A gang of rum runners, led by Tony, is discovered by a government cutter but escapes in the dark and ties up alongside the moving yacht.
 Tony takes charge of the latter, and his men proceed to transfer their liquor to the yacht's deck, intending to take it back after a few hours.
 Iverson has already succeeded in boarding the yacht at sea, and the quarrel with Hardin is at white heat.
 Iverson finally discovers Naomi, but by this time Tony has looked upon the girl with covetous eyes and acts.
 Iverson and Hardin are set adrift in his rum boat.
 Intent on embracing Naomi, Tony has a fierce fight with Ernest, who is aided by Naomi.
 However, she is finally cornered by the rum runner, and to escape his clutches, she dives overboard, followed by Ernest.
 He rescues her and swims to shore with her.

 The revenue cutter arrives and arrests the two old men, despite their protests that they are not rum runners.
 Ernest and Naomi visit their fathers in jail and announce they have been married.
 The fathers come to terms and become friends.
 Iverson endorses the million-dollar check over to the young couple, and Ernest tears the confession into bits.
 The young people admit they are not yet married, but with a wedding present of a million dollars already assured, they will do so at once.